Skip to content

 In small groups, we provide learning opportunities for children and young people to better understand themselves and their neurodiversity, build confidence, find strategies to manage their challenges and feel positive about the future.
 Requires parents / carers to have completed our ND Learning Programme.

-Preparing for Adulthood Learning Programme
+Preparing for the Future Learning Programme

 • Planning for transition